Thank you for your interest in volunteering as a tutor with Action Tutoring.

 Please note the following before applying:

-- The minimum commitment is an hour a week (not including preparation time) across the course of a school term.
+- Commitment: the minimum commitment is an hour a week (not including preparation time) across the course of a school term.
 Only submit an application if you are confident that you will be able to make this commitment.

 - Our programmes run over the course of the school terms.
 We do not work in schools during the summer holidays.
-Generally they take place early morning (8am), mid-morning (10am) or mid-afternoon (3pm).
-We only have Saturday sessions in London.
+Generally, tutoring sessions take place early morning (8am), mid-morning (10am) or mid-afternoon (3pm).
+Sessions run on weekdays.
+A small number of Saturday sessions are available online.